PierreSenellart/provsql/doc/source/user/probabilities.rst

        supported limit.
     3. **Compilation with** ``d4`` – used as a final fallback; requires ``d4`` to be installed.

+To time every method on one circuit and compare results side by side, use :sqlfunc:`probability_benchmark`; see :doc:`knowledge-compilation`.

 Expected Values of Aggregates
 -------------------------------